BACON Logo B A C O N : Bayesian Optimal Condensation Framework for Dataset Distillation

 Math Theorem Example

-The optimal embedding feature of synthetic image $z_{\tilde{x}}^*$ can be computed as follows
+Theorem 3.6: The optimal embedding feature of synthetic image can be computed as follows:

-\[ z_{\tilde{x}}^* = argmax_{z_{\tilde{x}} \in \mathcal{D}_S} \int_{\mathcal{B}(z_{\tilde{x}}, \epsilon)} \left[\log p(z_{\tilde{x}} | z_x) + \log p(z_x)\right] dz_x. \]
+\[ z_{\tilde{x}}^* = \arg\max_{z_{\tilde{x}} \in \mathcal{D}_S} \int_{\mathcal{B}(z_{\tilde{x}}, \epsilon)} \left[\log p(z_{\tilde{x}} | z_x) + \log p(z_x)\right] dz_x. \]

 Assumption 1: Likelihood Conforming Gaussian